rpldy/react-uploady/packages/native/native-uploady/README.md

 It provides multiple hooks that enable more advanced features and data for client apps.

-> The difference between this package and the main [Uploady](../../uploady) is that this one doesn't use react-dom (for obvious reasons) and does't create a file input element.
+> The difference between this package and the main [Uploady](../../uploady) is that this one doesn't use react-dom (for obvious reasons) and doesn't create a file input element.

 ## Installation